7 Data Wrangling

 arrange(desc(statenme))

-As we can tell by using ncol() on the data (below), we have 15 columns.
-This isn’t too unreasonable, but it does have some variables we might consider dropping.
+As we can tell by using ncol() on the data (below), we have 12 columns in our data.
+This isn’t too unreasonable, but the data does have some variables we might consider dropping.

 ncol(Data)

-Say that we just wanted to look at how democracy, major power status, and surplus domestic product (an adjusted measure of GDP that quantifies how much wiggle room a country has to spend on militarization) on how likely a country is to start fights with other countries.
-Let’s use select() to just get the data points we need.
-We’ll keep state names and the year, too, for good measure.
+Say that we just wanted to look at MIDs, major power status, and population.
+Let’s use select() to just get the columns we need.
+We’ll keep state names and the year, too, so that we know the identity and year for each observation.

 Data |>